 Land Use Development Approvals: Locations should utilize the underlying Land Use District designations within this chapter and apply the Transform development theme for approvals.
 Emphasis should be on architectural and site design characteristics that establish Gateway North branding.
-The product of the branding should be informed by the 2005 Downtown Vision and Infill Strategy Plan, which was a successful local effort at establishing form-based design guidelines, and should also include a robust public process.
 Streetscape development from a multimodal standpoint should be highly emphasized on the primary facades and walkways of new developments.